 - Endometrial hyperplasia – a disease in which the endometrium grows too thick, which raises the risk of endometrial cancer.

-Treating Polycystic Ovary Syndrome
+Treatment of Polycystic Ovary Syndrome

 If you are diagnosed with PCOS, your OB-GYN will recommend a course of treatment based on your symptoms, your medical history, and your desire to become pregnant in the future.
-If you do wish to become pregnant, it’s important that your course of treatment restores your ability to ovulate.
+If you do wish to become pregnant, it’s important that your course of treatment of PCOS restores your ability to ovulate.
 Some treatments may include:

 Combined hormonal birth control pills.
-This is an oral treatment that delivers both estrogen and progestin to the body to regulate the menstrual cycle and reduce androgen levels.
+This is an oral contraceptive treatment that delivers both estrogen and progestin to the body to regulate the menstrual cycle and reduce androgen levels.
 It can reduce menstrual irregularities and decrease unwanted body hair and acne.
 This treatment plan can work in the long-term for women who no longer wish to become pregnant.

 Insulin-sensitizing drugs.
 These drugs are normally used to treat patients with diabetes, but they can help women with PCOS by facilitating the body’s response to insulin.
 They can also jumpstart ovulation by reducing levels of androgens.
 This helps put the menstrual cycle back on track.